 What a beautiful home it is, with a large entryway and three tastefully decorated guest rooms on the second floor, each with an ensuite private bathroom and enough room for eight guests.
 There is also a library nook in the top landing area, chock full of interesting books and comfy chairs to welcome guests.

 Three types of breakfasts are served, depending on the length of stay.
 Fresh baking is standard fare, along with fresh fruit and yogurt.
-French toast, bacon and eggs, or a delicious frittata are the choices.
+French toast, bacon, eggs, or a delicious frittata are the choices.
 The menu can be modified to accommodate vegetarian preferences or any other dietary needs if notified beforehand.
-A full Irish breakfast can be created for guests, complete with baked beans, bacon, eggs, sausage, grilled tomatoes, potato pancakes, and Irish soda bread, if ordered prior to staying.
+A full Irish breakfast can be created for guests, complete with baked beans, bacon, eggs, sausage, grilled tomatoes, potato pancakes, and Irish soda bread if ordered prior to staying.

-Stonefield House B&B are enthusiastic about supporting and sourcing locally for their menu items, including eggs from Whipawheel Farms, just around the corner, and maple syrup from Mountain Maple products, from the Island too.
+Stonefield House B&B is enthusiastic about supporting and sourcing locally for their menu items, including eggs from a local farm, and maple syrup from Mountain Maple Products, from the Island too.
 Coffee is from St. Joseph Island Coffee Roasters, and the bacon and berries come from Island Market in Richards Landing.
 When fruit is in season, they always make sure to buy it from local or at least Ontario growers.
 Their jams come from Yandeau’s Garden, located in Hilton Beach, and the sausages are from Pino’s Get Fresh in Sault Ste.
 Marie.
 Most baking is made in-house, except for the bread which is purchased from Mom’s Restaurant on the island.

 I asked where their guests come from, and Peggy and Monte said: “Most of our guests are from Southern and Northern Ontario.
 Many travel from the Sudbury or Thunder Bay areas while on route to or from the Lake Superior Circle Tour or travelling to the Chi-Cheemaun Ferry at Manitoulin Island.
 We do get some Americans, and occasionally Europeans and Asians from countries like England, Hong Kong, and Japan.
 Many of our guests have their routes planned out and will search for accommodations along the way.”